 James is the new director hired to work on a BL drama, after the last director got let go from his job.
 This gig came at the best time for James, who is completely broke, behind in his payments, and even his car got impounded.
 James is an easygoing guy, ensuring that Ait and Bas are treated like his equals.
 He often clashes with Tee over how the production of the BL drama should be run.

 Ait is one of the lead actors in a BL drama, replacing the previous actor who got fired from the job.
 Ait is a new actor who doesn’t have much on-screen experience.
 With a cheeky personality, Ait doesn’t mind sneaking around and breaking the rules imposed by his agency.
 He has developed a crush on James, finding creative ways to spend more time with him.

 Bas is one of the lead actors in a new BL drama.
 Raised in the countryside, his family wanted him to become a doctor like his older brother, so they disapproved of his acting career.
-Bas takes acting very seriously, having memorized every script and done all the necessary preparations.
-However, his constant nausea and erratic behaviour are concerning to his costar Ait.
+Bas takes acting seriously, memorizing every script and doing all the necessary preparations.
+However, his constant nausea and erratic behaviour concern his costar Ait.

 Marco is a Taiwanese model working in Thailand.
-He has a very close friendship with James, sharing many years of history together.
+He has a very close friendship with James, sharing many years of history.
 Marco likes to hang out at his friend’s apartment, even helping him clean up at times.
 Unbeknownst to James, Marco has a secret crush on him.

 - You may recognize the actor playing James (Time), who appeared in the 2020 BL movie Present Still Perfect.

 - The actor playing Bas (Michael) has appeared in BL series Oxygen.

 - The actor playing Kaprao (who shares the same name as his character) also appeared in 2Moons2 and the TharnType series.